 Slip a scissor’s tip under the three heart layers (but do not cut the bottom layer!) and cut carefully turning around the fabric, until you reach the heart of the heart!

-Better results comes after washing, so jersey’s edges can become a little more fluffy!
+Better results come after washing, so jersey’s edges can become a little more fluffy!

 Let’s assemble the top: